What Is Color Grading? Learn Visual Storytelling for Video Post-Production

 A better way to do it is to do all of your colour correction first, and then go back and apply the colour grading to the scene more globally.
 As the shots were matched pretty well in the colour correction process, this colour grading process will go a lot faster, and you might even be able to use something like an adjustment layer to apply some blanket grades and then tweak a few clips individually.

 To summarise: colour grading happens after colour correction, and colour correction happens towards the end of your project.
-You don’t need to worry about the colour of clips and shots that are going to be out.
+You don’t need to worry about the colour of clips and shots that are going to be edited out.

 Basic Colour Workflow